-Dominion Hill is owned and operated by the Campbell family.
-Michael and Jenny have owned and managed inns, spas, addiction treatment facilities, retreat centres and businesses in Canada and the US.
+Dominion Hill is owned and operated by Michael Campbell.
+Finding the role of an InnKeeper much more fun than retirement, Michael has owned and managed addiction treatment facilities, retreat centres and businesses in Canada and the US.

 A farm was established at Dominion Hill around 1890 that was owned by the Holts, a local family with deep roots in the region.
 At that time, the area around St. Andrews was becoming a popular summer residence for wealthy Canadians and Americans.
 The most prominent resident was Sir William Van Horne, the man responsible for building the railroad that linked Canada together in 1885 (more about Van Horne).
-In the early part of the 19th century, the property was purchased by Mary Louise Curtis Bok, heiress to the Curtis Publishing empire of Philadelphia.
+In 1928, the property was purchased by Mary Louise Curtis Bok, heiress to the Curtis Publishing empire of Philadelphia.
 Her father, Cyrus Curtis, was born in Portland Maine, and became one of the most prominent businessmen of that era.
 Among his many ventures were the Ladies’ Home Journal and the Saturday Evening Post, which became the leading magazines of their times.
-Many of the covers, often illustrated by Norman Rockwell, are displayed at Dominion Hill. (more about Curtis)
+Many of the covers, illustrated by Norman Rockwell, are displayed at Dominion Hill Country Inn. (more about Curtis)

 Mary Louise Curtis Bok, a leading philanthropist, summered at Dominion Hill for several decades.
 She was rumoured to be very liberated for the times.
 Mary Louise drove a large pink automobile throughout the region, accompanied by her chauffeur, who often sat in the back.
-Her feisty independence and liberated spirit gained her notoriety in St. George, where she was evicted from the Wentworth’s Store for smoking in public.
+Her support of the arts, education and community improvement remain evident today, including the renown Curtis Institute of Music.

 During her ownership, Mary Louise expanded the Manor House and the buildings on the estate.
 She also constructed elaborate gardens that lined a driveway stretching more than half a mile.
 The guest house was built, there were stables in the barn, and the carriage house included a blacksmith shop.